 The Basics: Things to Remember about Second-Tier Links

 As any true digital marketer knows, there’s more than one focus you should have when it comes to your SEO strategy (hint: automation can help!).
 As with anything else, link building shouldn’t be your only SEO trick.
 Remember that Google and other search engines are constantly changing—one tactic won’t work forever.
 Some things to consider when you’re utilizing second-tier links:

 - Create quality content.
 Content is still king, and Google will certainly take notice if your content is garbage.

 - Perfect your target site list.
 Just because a website is linked to your page, doesn’t mean it’s credible enough to link to.
 For example, if it’s not in your niche or industry, why would you want it as a second-tier link?

 - Quality over quantity.
 Don’t use this as an opportunity to grab up any link you can.
 Just because a website is willing to post your guest blog or link back to your website, doesn’t mean it’s going to be helpful to your SEO strategy.
 Go after quality rather than quantity—it’ll pay off in the long run.
 Learn more about earning traffic to your blog this way here.

-Tiered link building doesn’t have to be black hat—it is possible to use these types of links to boost traffic to your website.
+Tiered link building doesn’t have to be a black hat—it is possible to use these types of links to boost traffic to your website.
 While it’s not always the first tactic on every marketer’s list, it’s an effective one.
 Continuing to create quality content that’s worthy of being linked to and from will set you up ahead of your competitors.